amphora/PatentSafe-Uploader/patentsafe_submission_api.md

 So if there's a file called bbc.xml then this will get the front page `python3 submit_url.py test.morescience.com simonc --metadata a,4 bbc`

+Note Fetch Targets are reloaded every minute or so, don't expect a change on the server to take effect instantly.

 ## Security Considerations
 Note that having Fetch Target defined on the server's file system is a security measure.
 Bear in mind that if you